Natalie Parde

 • Writing Skills.
 I like to collaborate with strong writers, as evidenced by standardized test scores or other writing samples (including your statement of purpose!).

 • Creativity and Independence.
-I like working with people who prefer proposing and pursuing their own ideas.
-To that end, I like research meetings to feel collaborative (where we discuss your ideas and I provide high-level feedback) rather than hierarchical (where I tell you what to do).
+I like working with people who prefer proposing and pursuing their own ideas, and I prefer that research meetings feel collaborative (where we discuss your ideas and I provide high-level feedback) rather than hierarchical (where I tell you what to do).

 I tend to avoid working on problems focused on generalized machine learning, and I like to work with researchers who genuinely enjoy language and linguistics.
 I’m happy to work with people who do not have formal training in computer science, but note that I (and my students) are housed in UIC’s Department of Computer Science.
 If your undergraduate degree was not in CS, you will be required by the department to take certain undergraduate CS classes upon admission and prior to beginning full graduate-level coursework.
 You will also be expected to know how to develop code to implement your approaches, use popular machine learning and deep learning libraries to train and evaluate models, and have the requisite systems programming expertise to interact with and debug issues that arise in remote server environments.